O WHAT CAN AIL THEE?: A HARRY POTTER FAN-FICTION STORY

 She was shivering worse now.
 “I…I don’t want to die…I don’t want anyone to die…”

-“I know,” he confirmed, a softer edge creeping into his voice.
+“I know,” he confirmed, a softer tone creeping into his voice.

-“I just want to go home…” she explained, sounding very small, very innocent, like a little girl now.
+“I just want to go home…” she explained, sounding very small, very innocent, like a first year school girl now.

 “Everyone…wants to go home in the end,” he conceded.
 “But sometimes…there’s nowhere left to go, and you pine away yearning for a place nigh impossible to return to.
 That would be a waste, Miss Granger.”
 He started to dab the tears off her face with a napkin.
 “In times such as these, each one of us must simply shift as best we can.”

 “You’re shifting well enough, it seems,” she growled.
 “You…you killed for your precious position.
-Are you really happy with it, even with blood on your hands?”
+Are you really happy with it, even with blood staining your hands?”

 He looked down for a moment.
 “What’s done is done.
 But do you really think it will protect me from the winds now blowing?
 No…the end is in clearer sight for me than it is for you, my motley little Gryffindor.”

-“All I want from you now is for you to go to sleep,” he answered, starting to remove the leeches from her arm and staunch the blood flow.
+“All I want now is for you to go to sleep,” he informed her calmly, starting to remove the leeches from her arm and staunch the blood flow.

 “I…I don’t want to,” she retorted.
 “I dream horrible things…”